Need Motivation To Cook? These 10 Remarkable And Surprising Benefits Of Cooking Your Meals At Home Will Help

 How Do I Know I’m Cooking The Right Meals For My Bones?

 After a review of all the benefits of at-home meal preparation, you’re hopefully inspired!
 But you may also be left wondering what to cook to ensure that you’re building instead of harming your bones.
-If you have the Save Our Bones Program, then you know that it includes a list of acidifying and alkalizing foods.
+If you have the Osteoporosis Reversal Program, then you know that it includes a list of acidifying and alkalizing foods.
 Plus a complete list of Foundation Foods, their corresponding Foundation Supplements, and it also includes a Recipe Sampler.
 But since Savers asked for a companion cookbook to accompany the Program, I created Bone Appétit.

 With colorful photos and over 200 pH-balanced dishes, Bone Appétit takes all the guesswork out of bone-smart cooking.
 Its convenient digital format makes searching for terms, foods, nutrients, and any other topic a snap.
 Simply open the PDF file and click on ‘Search’ to find whatever term you’re looking for.